How do doctors decide which part of my head will receive the transplanted hair?

 How many procedures will I need?

-projected hair loss rate, the amount of donor hair you can spare, and other
+The number of procedures depends upon the extent of your hair loss, the projected hair loss rate, the amount of donor hair you can spare, and other artistic and medical considerations.

 What should I expect during my first meeting with a hair transplant surgeon?